 Focus instead on cultivating followers as prospects, rather than customers.
 For example, provide opportunities to subscribe to your emails, where you can offer interesting content and more information about how your business can help meet their needs.
 Become a valuable resource for your followers.
-Share your own content and others’ that will be helpful and educational to the type of followers you want to have.
+Share your own content and other relevant posts that will be helpful and educational to your target audience.

-3. Keep it fun
+3. Keep It Fun

-Social media is the perfect opportunity to show your followers you’re a great company to do business with.
-For example, if you’re a brand or retailer, invite consumers to post pictures of your products in action; for that matter, have a contest for the picture that shows the best use of your product and let your fans pick the winner.
+Social media is the perfect opportunity to show your followers that you’re a great company to do business with.
+For example, if you’re a brand or retailer, invite consumers to post pictures of your products in action.
+For that matter, have a contest for the picture that shows the best use of your product and let your fans pick the winner.

-5. Check your progress
+5. Check Your Progress

-6. Remember the big picture
+6. Remember the Big Picture